aws-iot-builder-tools/aws-greengrass-provisioner/README.md

 GGP creates a bootstrap script that you copy to your host that installs Greengrass.

+GGP launches any CloudFormation templates necessary to support your functions.

 If there's something it doesn't do or you find a bug please create a Github issue.

 For brevity this application will be referred to as GGP in the docs.